 Top Tips for Chef Mickey’s

 It is best to make a reservation.
 You can make advanced dining reservations up to six months in advance.
 Since Chef Mickey’s is popular I would make the reservation as soon as your dining window opens up.
-If you are using an authorized Disney Vacation planner (free to use) like A2M Travel, they can make the reservation for you so you do not have to wake up at 7 am eastern time.
+If you are using an authorized Disney Vacation planner (free to use) they can make the reservation for you so you do not have to wake up at 7 am eastern time.
 If you are not on the Disney Dining Plan, you do need a credit card on file when making a reservation, but it does not get charged unless you fail to cancel.

 When making a reservation, be sure to mention if you are celebrating a birthday or other special occasion.
 Birthday cards and/or a special birthday cupcake is common but never guaranteed.
 You never know what magic they can have in store for you.